-In the past, malicious software typically corrupted or deleted data, but now it can hold your data hostage instead.
+Malicious software can hold your data hostage.
 For example, the Archiveus Trojan copies the contents of the My Documents folder into a password-protected file and then deletes the original files.
 It leaves a message telling you that you require a 30-character password to access the folder, and that you will be sent the password if you make purchases from an online pharmacy.

-In that case, as in most ransomware so far, the password or key is concealed inside the Trojan’s code and can be retrieved by malware analysts.
-However, in the future, hackers could use asymmetric or public-key encryption (which uses one key to encrypt the data, but another to decrypt it) so that the password would not be stored on your computer.
+In some cases, the password or key is concealed inside the Trojan’s code and can be retrieved by malware analysts.
+However, some criminals use asymmetric or public-key encryption (which uses one key to encrypt the data, but another to decrypt it) so that the password is not easily recoverable.

 Back to Threatsaurus Home